-The Australia New Zealand Food Authority (ANZFA - now Food Standards Australia New Zealand (FSANZ)) received an application from Novozymes A/S to amend the Australia New Zealand Food Standards Code to approve the use of the enzyme, glucose oxidase, as a processing aid under Standard A16 (Volume 1) and Standard 1.3.3 (Volume 2) of the Food Standards Code.
-The enzyme was produced using recombinant DNA techniques from the host bacterial strain, Aspergillus oryzae, and contains a donor gene coding for glucose oxidase from Aspergillus niger.
+Food Standards Australia New Zealand (FSANZ) received an application from Novozymes A/S to amend the Australia New Zealand Food Standards Code to approve the use of the enzyme, glucose oxidase, as a processing aid under Standard A16 (Volume 1 - Food Standards Code) and Standard 1.3.3 (Volume 2 - Australia New Zealand Food Standards Code).
+The enzyme was produced from a new source using recombinant DNA techniques from the host bacterial strain, Aspergillus oryzae, and contains a donor gene coding for glucose oxidase from Aspergillus niger.
 There is already a permission in the Food Standards Code for glucose oxidase [1.1.3.4] sourced from Aspergillus niger.